-Do not just focus on the technology solutions of the vendor.
+Do not just focus on the technology solutions of the software development consulting vendor.
 Successful software operations will always depend on humans, too.
 As such, you should also look into his non-tech operations.

 Does he have strong UX specialists, graphic designers, and dedicated QA professionals who are ready to provide support in the different aspects of tech implementation and management?
 A software vendor with reliable marketing operations will be quick to augment and scale his solutions to fit your needs.